evgeny0385/evgeny0385/README.md

 ## Hi there 👋

+I am from Orel.
+I have a higher education in the specialty of 'organization management'.
+I completed courses in programming in Python and continue to study.

 <!--
 **evgeny0385/evgeny0385** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.